7 Life Management Lessons from The Transformer Lord Shiva

-Today, on the occasion of ‘Mahashivratri’, let us adore our favorite deity by knowing some life management lessons which are hidden behind his identity.
+Today, on the occasion of ‘Mahashivratri’, let us adore our favourite deity by knowing some life management lessons which are hidden behind his identity.

 1. Shiva’s Three Eyes